Vibaswan/ixnetwork_restpy/README.md

 ## Contributing
-The purpose of this repository is to allow users to clone the auto generated code.
-We do not accept pull requests in this repository.
+The purpose of this repository is to allow others see how much of a progress made and spread the findings of the poc to a broader audience for feedback .

 Feedback such as bugs/enhancements/questions regarding the ixnetwork-restpy package is welcomed by opening a [GitHub issue](https://github.com/OpenIxia/ixnetwork_restpy/issues).